 Crime increases at night in most areas, particularly in major cities and on highways.
 Police can be slow to respond to reports of criminal activity, and sometimes do not respond at all.
 Little or no investigative support is provided to victims.

 There's a high incidence of crime on and around the main roads to and from international and domestic airports in Lagos, Abuja and other urban centres.
 Take steps to protect yourself with prearranged collection/drop off at airports and hotels by someone who is known to you or whose identity you can verify.
 Criminals have been known to pose as police, military personnel and greeters or company representatives at airports and hotels.
 Ensure you can verify and identify who you are meeting and where.

 Assaults and robberies are common on public transport and when travelling unaccompanied in taxis.

 Avoid meeting in places on the outskirts of urban centres.
 Question any last-minute changes in arrangements.

-Due to the relatively high prevalence of HIV/AIDS, victims of violent crime, especially rape, should seek immediate medical assistance.
+Due to the prevalence of HIV/AIDS, victims of violent crime, especially rape, should seek immediate medical assistance.

 Edo, Ekiti, Kwara, Lagos, Ogun, Ondo, Osun and Oyo states: The security situation in these states is relatively stable, with well-developed facilities compared to other parts of the country.
-However, there remain high levels of criminality, including petty crime, assaults and armed attack.
+However, there remain high levels of criminality, including petty crime, assaults, kidnapping and armed attack.
 Avoid unnecessary travel after dark.